alexnathanson/solar-protocol/API.md

 * this should be set on a cron timer

 ### solarProtocol.py
-This script queries the PV data from the other devices and determines if the local device should be point of contact and updates the DNS if so
+This script queries the PV data from the other devices and determines if the local device should be point of entry and updates the DNS if so

 * this should be set on a cron timer
 * update the subCall to the appropriate DNS updater system being used